jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - When a subset of rows are indexed, this is called a **filtered index.**
 - When multiple fields are included in a single non-clustered index, this is called a **covering index** because it could "cover" all the fields retrieved in a stored query.

 Just as heaps and clustered tables store their rows in data pages, non-clustered indexes store their **leaf nodes** in data pages.
-Via pointers, [leaves are doubly connected](http://use-the-index-luke.com/sql/anatomy/the-leaf-nodes) to each other (to maintain sort order as rows are added and deleted) and also refer to rows in the heap/clustered table (thereby making the index useful):
+Via pointers, [leaves are doubly connected](http://use-the-index-luke.com/sql/anatomy/the-leaf-nodes) to each other (to maintain sort order as rows are added and deleted) and also refer to rows in the heap/clustered table (thereby making the index useful).
+Then, to make the index itself quickly searchable, a **B-tree** with [root and intermediary nodes is used:](http://use-the-index-luke.com/sql/anatomy/the-tree)

 ![](../ILLOS/nonclustered-index.png)

-Then, to make the index itself quickly searchable, a **B-tree** with [root and intermediary nodes is used:](http://use-the-index-luke.com/sql/anatomy/the-tree)

 ![](../ILLOS/B-tree.png)